 During hypnosis, some people experience a sense of weightlessness, whilst others might experience a feeling of heaviness as their muscles begin to relax.
 Others may not feel very different at all, just very relaxed.
 The important thing to remember is that however hypnosis feels for you, all you need to do is relax and see where the journey takes you.

-You can read more about hypnosis and how it is used in hypnotherapy sessions by visiting the FAQs page of the Therapy in Leeds website here.
+You can read more about hypnosis, some of the common myths and how it is used in hypnotherapy sessions by checking out some of my other posts about hypnosis and hypnotherapy or by visiting the FAQs page of my website here.